-5.5.6.
-Reactivation of the system after the end of any minimum risk manoeuver shall only be possible after each new engine start/run cycle.
+Reactivation of the system once the minimum risk manoeuvre has brought the vehicle to a standstill after the end of any minimum risk manoeuver shall only be possible after each new engine start/run cycle.

 6. Human Machine Interface/Operator Information